-The Bureau of Reclamation, Animas-La Plata Water Conservancy District, and community of Durango have developed a Recreation Master Plan for Lake Nighthorse.
-A National Environmental Policy Act compliance review of the recreation plan is now being completed.
+The Bureau of Reclamation, Animas-La Plata Water Conservancy District, and community of Durango developed a Recreation Master Plan for Lake Nighthorse in 2011.
+The City of Durango developed a subsequent recreation plan in 2014.
+A National Environmental Policy Act compliance review and analysis to determine the recreation plan is now being completed.
+A Cultural Resource Management Plan is also being completed for compliance with the National Historic Preservation Act.
 Presently, the area in and around Lake Nighthorse remains closed to public use until Reclamation secures a recreation manager and appropriate recreation facilities are in place to provide for public safety and protect land and water resources from damage due to uncontrolled use.
 The City of Durango has expressed interest in developing the initial recreation facilities and in managing these facilities.
 Negotiations among the City, Reclamation, and the ALP OM&R Association are ongoing.

 When a managing partner is secured for Lake Nighthorse, Reclamation will work closely with them to develop effective solutions to manage the spread of invasive mussels.
 In 2009, Reclamation conducted a mussel facility risk assessment at Ridges Basin Dam to determine future risk of infestation; however, no additional assessments have been conducted since the lake is not open to the public.
-A site plan for an inspection/decontamination station is being completed and will be among the initial recreation facilities developed.
+Reclamation is working on design and construction of an entrance station for boat inspection and decontamination facilities.
+Construction is anticipated to begin in 2016.
+A site plan for an inspection/decontamination station has been completed and the inspection station will be among the initial recreation facilities developed.
 Once the lake is open to public boating, inspections will begin.